-Time Object - an instance of AbsoluteTime or RelativeTime.
+Time Object - An instance of AbsoluteTime or RelativeTime.
 A time object is always associated with some Chronograph.
 By default, it is associated with the realtime clock.

-Epoch - is the standard base time, conventionally January 1 00:00:00 GMT 1970.
-It is the point from which the realtime clock measures absolute time.

-Time Value Representation - a compound format composed of 64 bits of millisecond timing, and 32 bits of nanoseconds within a millisecond.
-The millisecond constituent uses the 64 bits of a Java long while the nanosecond constituent uses the 32 bits of a Java int.

-Normalized (Canonical) Time Value - unique values for the millisecond and nanosecond components of a point in time, including the case of 0 milliseconds or 0 nanoseconds, and a negative time value, according to the following four constraints:

-- 1. when both millisecond and nanosecond components are nonzero, they have the same sign; - 2. the algebraic time values of the time object is the algebraic sum of the two components; - 3. the millisecond component represents the algebraic number of milliseconds in the time object, within a range of $[-2^{63}, 2^{63} 1]$; and - 4. the nanosecond component represents the algebraic number of nanoseconds within a millisecond in the time object, that is $[-10^6 + 1, 10^6 1]$.
+- Realtime Epoch The time at which the realtime clock began ticking, defined by fiat as January 1, 1970 00:00:00 UTC. - Epoch The date and time relative to which times on an RTSJ Chronograph, c are determined.
+The epoch for a chronograph is defined in terms of the Realtime Epoch, and is represented as the time elapsed on the realtime clock since the realtime Epoch at the time that c would have returned a timestamp of 0 ms and 0 ns. - Time Value Representation A compound format composed of 64 bits of millisecond timing, and 32 bits of nanoseconds within a millisecond.
+The millisecond constituent uses the 64 bits of a Java long while the nanosecond constituent uses the 32 bits of a Java int. - Normalized (Canonical) Time Value Unique values for the millisecond and nanosecond components of a point in time, including the case of 0 milliseconds or 0 nanoseconds, and a negative time value, according to the following four constraints: - 1. when both millisecond and nanosecond components are nonzero, they have the same sign; - 2. the algebraic time values of the time object is the algebraic sum of the two components; - 3. the millisecond component represents the algebraic number of milliseconds in the time object, within a range of $[-2^{63}, 2^{63} 1]$; and - 4. the nanosecond component represents the algebraic number of nanoseconds within a millisecond in the time object, that is $[-10^6 + 1, 10^6 1]$.